Faculty of Engineering

 The general regulation that at least half the credit hours for a degree must be taken at this University will apply.

-Co-op Program Eligibility:
+Co-op Program Eligibility and Approval:

 Planning and Scheduling